Frederico-F-Martins/D-Eagle/README.md

 > The bot will check the price every 12 hours if left permanently running.
 You will get a DM if the price has decreased and the bot will be disconnected.

 ## Citation

 If, for some reason, you need/want to cite this software, please do it as per CITATION.cff:

 > Martins, Frederico F. *D'Eagle*, v1.0.0, 2021, https://github.com/Frederico-F-Martins/D-Eagle, DOI: Zenodo

 ---
 ## Suggestions/Doubts

-If you have any doubts/suggestions, you can reach me at fred.martins94@gmail.com.
+If you have any doubts/suggestions, please open an issue in this repository.

 ## License